CTR, CTI, and IPM: Optimizing the path to install conversion

-Over the last few years, much has been said about the post-install journey — marketers need to measure this data, then connect to a user’s pre-install behavior to optimize their future marketing efforts.
-Indeed, emphasizing user “value” over “volume” is key to driving marketing profitability.
+Over the last few years, much has been discussed about the post-install journey — marketers need to measure this data, then connect to a user’s pre-install behavior to optimize their future marketing efforts.
+Emphasizing user “value” over “volume,” is mission-critical for marketing profitability.

-However, in addition to post-install analytics, it is important to closely monitor pre-install data, which offers key insights that inform creative optimization, ASO, targeting, and bid management (check out this list of 16 KPIs gaming app marketers should measure).
+In addition to post-install analytics, it is important to closely monitor pre-install data (not to be confused with pre-installed apps), which offers key insights that inform creative optimization, ASO, targeting, and bid management. (check out this list of 16 KPIs gaming app marketers should measure).

 - Measure the value of ad creatives and their ability to drive users to perform a desired action (e.g. click, install, registration, purchase).
 To improve these metrics, marketers need to optimize the creatives (design and copy), a/b test ad placements, improve targeting, etc.

 - Know the quality of media sources they work with by comparing their supply variety, scale, global reach, and business logic (machine learning complexity that determines where, when and to whom your ad will be shown).
 This will allow campaigns to reach optimal pre-install metrics under their given limitations (budgets, frequency caps, targeting, etc).

 This post will cover the importance of pre-install metrics, and provide data-driven trends and benchmarks per genre.